k3jph/k3jph.github.io/service/maryland-defense-force.md

 training program.
 The CERT course or program must also be certified by the MDDF-D5/7.

+In 2022, this ribbon was superseded by the Maryland Defense Force Community CERT Instructor Ribbon.

 ### <a id='MDDFPDR' />Maryland Defense Force Professional Development Ribbon

 The Maryland Defense Force Professional Development Ribbon is awarded